rverton/webanalyze/README.md

 ## Installation and usage

+Precompiled releases can be downloaded directly [here](https://github.com/rverton/webanalyze/releases).

+If you want to build for yourself:

     $ go get -u github.com/rverton/webanalyze/...
     $ webanalyze -update # loads new apps.json file from wappalyzer project
     $ webanalyze -h